Choa Chu Kang: Commercial

 There are several main shopping centres in Choa Chu Kang.
 Lot One is a shopping mall located next to Choa Chu Kang MRT station and is owned by CapitaLand, serving as a major hub in Choa Chu Kang.
 Its anchor tenants are NTUC FairPrice, Shaw Theatres, Cotton On, Popular Bookstore and the Choa Chu Kang Community Library.

-Yew Tee Point is located in Yew Tee, owned by Frasers Centrepoint.
-The mall has undergone enhancement works to create a four-storey retail extension block measuring over 16,500 sq ft (1,530 m2).
+Yew Tee Point is located in Yew Tee, managed by Wellspring Holdings Pte Ltd. The mall has undergone enhancement works to create a four-storey retail extension block measuring over 16,500 sq ft (1,530 m2).
 The works, which commenced in July 2007, was completed by end-2008.
 NTUC FairPrice and Koufu serve as its anchor tenants.

 As for Junction 10, it is a shopping mall by Far East Organisation, located along the boundaries of Choa Chu Kang and Bukit Panjang.
 Formerly known as Ten Mile Junction, the mall was upgraded and renamed to Junction 10 in 2011, reopening as a mixed-use development with a condominium, The Tennery, located on its upper floors.
 The mall houses Mindchamps Preschool, Fitness First and Sheng Siong as its anchor tenants.

-The other shopping malls are smaller-scale neighbourhood malls.
-They are Choa Chu Kang Centre, Keat Hong Shopping Centre, Limbang Shopping Centre, Sunshine Place, Teck Whye Shopping Centre and Yew Tee Square.
+The other shopping centres are smaller-scale neighbourhood malls at the town centre or neighbourhood centres.
+These are Choa Chu Kang Centre, Keat Hong Shopping Centre, Limbang Shopping Centre, Sunshine Place, Teck Whye Shopping Centre and Yew Tee Square.

+The Heart of Yew Tee project also contains retail outlets and the town's first hawker centre, to be completed by early 2027.
+Upon completion of the Jurong Region Line, a second hawker centre will also be built at the Choa Chu Kang Town Centre, along with a pedestrian mall and a town plaza.

 Healthcare

 The estate contains a polyclinic, Choa Chu Kang Polyclinic.
 Built in 1997, the polyclinic underwent major renovation works in 2010 to incorporate more environmentally and elderly-friendly features.
 It is operated by the National University Polyclinics.
+A new polyclinic is also slated to be a part of the Heart of Yew Tee project.
+The project will also include a kidney dialysis centre.

 There is also a Family Medicine Clinic, (FMC), Keat Hong FMC, a collaboration between the National University Health System (NUHS) and Trilink Healthcare Pte Ltd. It opened in 2017 and it located within Keat Hong Community Club.

+NUH also has a Children's Urgent Care Clinic location in Junction 10.

+Based on the URA Masterplan 2025, a large plot of land bounded by Choa Chu Kang Grove, Choa Chu Kang Avenue 7, Brickland Road and Bukit Batok Road is also zoned for healthcare and medical use.